erigones/esdc-docs/user-guide/network/debug-ipsec.rst

 When IPSec things are working correctly, you should see an XXXlink IPSec negotiation packets when virtual machines start to communicate for the first time (or a key renegotiation is needed).
 Immediately after that, you can see a normal XXXlink IPSec communication.

 What can go wrong:
-    * `you don't see any IPSec packets` - verify the snoop interface and parameters or verify that ipsec services are online (``svcs ipsecalgs ike policy``)
+    * `you don't see any IPSec packets` - verify the snoop interface and parameters or verify that IPsec services are online (``svcs ipsecalgs ike policy``)
-    * `you see only the negotiation phase packets from one IP but no packets from the other IP` - verify firewall, verify ipsec config (XXXlink ``esdc-overlay update``), try to flush association database on both hosts (see XXX)
+    * `you see only the negotiation phase packets from one IP but no packets from the other IP` - verify firewall, verify IPsec config (XXXlink ``esdc-overlay update``), try to flush association database on both hosts (see XXX)
-    * `you see only the negotiation phase packets from both IPs but no normal IPSec ESP packets` - verify ipsec config (XXXlink ``esdc-overlay update``), try to flush association database on both hosts (see XXX)
+    * `you see only the negotiation phase packets from both IPs but no normal IPSec ESP packets` - verify IPsec config (XXXlink ``esdc-overlay update``), try to flush association database on both hosts (see XXX)
     * `you see normal IPSec ESP packets but only from one host` - see print dropped packets, flush SADB
     * `you see normal IPSec ESP packets from both hosts` but the VMs don't communicate anyway - try to use network sniffer inside virtual machines on both nodes.
 There's a suspicion that one node is accepting packets but the other node is dropping them.
 If the suspicion is true, you should see the incoming and outgoing packets inside the one virtual machine but only outgoing packets inside the second virtual machine.
 Also XXXlink printing dropped packets will show some output.
 To solve the problem try to XXX flush association database or verify the XXX IPSec policy.

 The following IPSec debug scripts can save you a lot of debugging time.
 They are ordered by priority in which you should go when searching for the answer.

+.. _debug_ipsec_scripts:

 IPSec debug scripts
 ===================

 Print packets dropped by IPSec
 ------------------------------
-To discover if IPSec is dropping any packets, you can use very handy `dtrace` script ``/opt/erigones/bin/debug/ipsec_print_dropped_packets.d``.
+To discover if IPSec is dropping any packets, you can use very handy dtrace script ``/opt/erigones/bin/debug/ipsec_print_dropped_packets.d``.
 It will tell you detailed info about the dropped packet including the reason why it was dropped.

 A sample output:
     .. code-block:: bash